-All thought in forms of tuition, intuition or divine inspiration, in outward symbols of manifestation and expression are predicates of the soul's progress.
-Progress means literally "going forth," and the path of life is literally egress from the night of ignorance and unconsciousness (and we use the word as expressing a degree of light and knowledge) into the day of truth, and hence illumination or the attainment of Divinity or spiritual realization.
-Thus manifestation and expression of spirit are for this purpose and this purpose only.
+All thought in forms of tuition, sense experience, intuition or divine inspiration, realization are predicates of the soul's progress.
+Progress means literally "going forth," and the path of life is literally egress from ignorance and unconsciousness into truth.
+Hence illumination is the attainment of Divinity or realization.

+The manifestation and expression of spirit are for this purpose and this purpose only.
 Culture must then be radical, spiritual, as well as artistic, social and political, if it shall fulfill the end of Being.
-Education must be comprehensive, must include the science of the soul as well as matter, must include the philosophy of inspiration, as Divinity teaches and reveals it, as well as sensuous knowledge, it must reach in as well as out for the surpassing light of the eternal self, if it is to lead mankind to a real height or an absolute attainment of spirit.
-To exist is not to live, as to die is not to reach oblivion or Heaven.
-Life is consciousness of duty and of duty obeyed and done.
-Thus all efforts for unfoldment should advance the spirit one degree nearer to
+Education must be comprehensive, must include the science of the soul as well as matter, must include the philosophy of inspiration, as Divinity teaches and reveals it, as well as sensuous knowledge; it must reach in as well as out for the surpassing light of the eternal self, if it is to lead mankind to a real height or an absolute attainment of spirit.
+To exist is to live, as to die is to attain consciousness.
+All efforts for unfoldment should advance the spirit nearer to Divinity.
+Hence, all attempt to confer with the denizens of another world should be for higher understanding of the Law of Being.
+Every aspiration for spiritual or medial advancement, for the practical understanding and use of adeptship, whether of the mental or material phases should be for the purpose of realizing Divinity, of leading mankind to a knowledge of the truth.

-The student will read profitably the luminous work on "Geometry and Faith" by Dr. Hill, late President of Harvard University.
+^{}The student will read profitably the luminous work on "Geometry and Faith" by Dr. Hill, late President of Harvard University.